Why use digital participation platforms?

 More open and transparent decision-making.

 Besides digitizing traditional engagement tactics, online platforms offer new modes of participation.
 For example, consider the group decision-making tool Pol.is.
 It invites people to draft value statements that others can vote on and rally around.
 An example is, "Rideshare drivers should make a living wage."
-The platform then uses artificial intelligence (AI) to map existing (but unrecognized) areas of consensus between otherwise opposing stakeholders.
+The platform then uses algorithms to map existing (but unrecognized) areas of consensus between otherwise opposing stakeholders.

-The hope is that digital platforms will amplify the benefits of public participation, resulting in better-informed decisions and more trust in public institutions.
+When used effectively, digital platforms can amplify the benefits of public participation, resulting in better-informed decisions and more trust in public institutions.
 Digital platforms also can make it easier and cheaper for officials to open up decision-making more often.
 A wider range of people can thus share their perspectives, better informing decisions before governments finalize plans.
 People hopefully trust government more when they have had the opportunity to take part early on in a process.
 And increased public attention to decision-making and implementation can contribute to more responsive governments.

 Participatory decision-making is not a panacea

 As with any human endeavor, processes designed to increase and broaden participation are often imperfect.
 They are frequently designed by those who already hold power, sometimes at the expense of those who do not.
-Institutions with a long history of marginalization and exclusion are rarely interested in sharing power, and this can distort well-intended efforts to do so.
+Institutional history of marginalization and exclusion can distort well-intended efforts to share power.

 For this and other reasons, participatory democracy has its limits.
-For example, expanding inclusion without delegating meaningful power can have unintended negative consequences.
-Engaging people to participate in a corrupt system could be perceived as an endorsement.
+For participation to be effective, it needs to be inclusive, meaningful, free, and supported by committed leadership and institutional backing.
+For example, simply expanding inclusion without delegating meaningful power to participants can have unintended negative consequences.
+Engaging people to participate in a corrupt system could be perceived as an endorsement of that system.

-Likewise, there are drawbacks to digital participation, which we will discuss in the considerations section of this guide.
-Still, digital participation platforms can be a worthwhile investment, and our goal with this guide is to increase the chances that they will improve results.
+There are drawbacks to digital participation, which we will discuss in the considerations section of this guide.
+Still, digital participation platforms can be a worthwhile investment, and our goal with this guide is to increase the chances that they will contribute to positive results.

 You may not need a dedicated digital participation platform